gorango/flowcraft/docs/src/guide/durable-primitives.md

 }
 ```

-## Flow.waitForEvent()
+## `waitForEvent()`

-The `Flow.waitForEvent()` primitive pauses workflow execution until an external event is received.
+The `waitForEvent()` primitive pauses workflow execution until an external event is received.
 This enables event-driven workflows that respond to external signals, user interactions, or system notifications.

 ### Basic Usage